zutto/gpt.vim/README.md

 # gpt.vim

+(unfinished project, you may encounter problems.)

 A plugin for interfacing with general purpose text models, such as openai-chatgpt, localai, etc.
 Works with vim and neovim.

+## TODO
+* Implement a localai backend as a demo back
+* Implement proper openai backend
+* Tidy the code and remove wonk

 ## Requirements

-An application that accepts a stdin stream of JSON, which is handled.
+An application that accepts a stdin stream of JSON.
 Such an application can be found at [github.com/zutto/python-chatgpt-vimbackend (WIP)](https://github.com/zutto/python-chatgpt-vimbackend) or [github.com/mattn/chatgpt](https://github.com/mattn/chatgpt).
 You can also build your own simple piped handling.

 Example of the JSON stream:
 ```
-{"model": "gpt-4", "text":"Hello world", "systemrole":"custom role",
-"session": "<name of session, optional>"}
+{"model": "gpt-4", "text":"Hello world", "systemrole":"custom role", "session": "<name of session, optional>"}
 ```
 Sessions are just different chat sessions, so for completion you could use `completion` as session name, for chat just `chat`.